philspil66/gatekeeper/README.md

 There are many things to know about feature toggling: take a look to [this great article](http://martinfowler.com/articles/feature-toggles.html) for more info.
 It's a really nice and useful lecture.

+## Compatibility

+Gatekeeper works with PHP 5.6 or above.

 ## Install

 You can install Gatekeeper with Composer.